kenschenke/duxform/README.md

 # DuxForm

-Low-complexity Form handling and processing for React / Redux applications.
+Low-complexity form handling and processing for React / Redux applications.
 I originally developed this for a few web sites.
 I played with a few other React form frameworks but none met my needs.
 They either did not offer different data types or did not offer built-in Redux integration.
 Some